aditj/aditj.github.io/posts/dossier.md

 ---
 ## Features
 - All round: Analyzing information in a contextual manner to make professional, personal and interpersonal decisions.

 - Cost-aware: Before analyzing the issue, the engine estimates and informs the cost and the information required to make the decision; allowing full control to user to increase or decrease the scope and depth of the analysis.

+- Built on open-research and open-source.
+All artifacts used in this project will be based on existing open-source research and open-source code.
+The appropriate authors will be credited.

 - Systematic: Clean 5 step approach to decision making.
     1. Clarify: Criteria, constraints, options and issue.
     2. Information Collection: Identifying the different unknown facts, options and opinions.
 Communicate the assumptions made in the process.